djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 > we must look beyond isolated ideas of technologies or teaching methods, to the situated, entangled combinations of diverse elements involved in educational activity (Fawns, 2022)

 Findings
+- suggestions of a meso-level hole in institutions approach to education which fails to effieicently and effectively form the relationships necessary to break the iron triangle
+- based on macro and micro having very different mindsets (e.g. language from lightweight development) that is increasingly getting bridged by meso-level practitioners but their "mindsets" aren't up to the job

+   “Abstraction is the elimination of the irrelevant and the amplification of the essential.”
+      ― Robert C. Martin, Agile Principles, Patterns, and Practices in C#

 - use Fawns idea of "educators susceptible to an inadequate appreciation of complexity relating to how it is entangled in educational activity"...leading to the idea of the missing "lightweight IT"/digital infrastructure
 - atomistic, standardised views create a capability
 - an inability to effectively deal with the entangled related of educational technology (insert Fawns term?)